4.25 from 8 votes

 • Salt and black pepper

-• Step One: Preheat air fryer to 400°F (if your air fryer model requires preheating).
+• Step One: Preheat the air fryer to 400°F (if your air fryer model requires preheating).

 • Step Two: Add flour to a shallow bowl.
 Add eggs and milk to another bowl and whisk to combine.
 Add panko breadcrumbs, paprika, salt, and pepper to a third bowl and stir to combine.

-• Step Three: Dry pickle spears well with paper towels.
-Dip pickles in flour, then egg mixture and then breadcrumb mixture to coat.
+• Step Three: Dry the pickle spears well with paper towels.
+Dip the pickles in flour, egg mixture, and breadcrumb mixture to coat.
 Repeat for all spears.

-• Step Four: Add pickle spears in a single layer to air fryer basket.
-Make sure to not overcrowd.
-You may need to make a couple batches.
-Spritz spears with grapeseed oil spray.
+• Step Four: Add pickle spears in a single layer to the air fryer basket.
+Do not overcrowd.
+You may need to make a couple of batches.
+Spritz the spears with grapeseed oil spray.

 Variations and Substitutions